Abrehet Gebremedhin

 I have secured funding for my research from the Global Partnership for Education, Oxfam, the U.S. State Department’s Fulbright Program, and the Housel-Stowell Fellowship, in addition to internal grants from American University.

-Prior to beginning my PhD, I spent many years in the international development field, specifically in monitoring and evaluation (M&E).
+Prior to my PhD, I spent many years in the international development field, specifically in monitoring and evaluation (M&E).
 I hold an MA and BA in International Development from the Josef Korbel School of International Studies at the University of Denver.

 You can access my CV here or reach out at ag6087a@american.edu.